marcb1387/reports/README.md

 # Field Research/Team Rocket Leaders Report
 Discord Report that will post Research and Rocket Leaders for Pokemon Go.
 For use with MAD Scanner.

-DO NOT INSTALL ON SAME ENVIRONMENT AS SCANNER.

 Discord support channel https://discord.gg/bbvqeBQ

 **Optional Pokemon Filter**